 We've found all the creepiest DIY crafts that monsters of all sizes will love making this Halloween…

 We’re never happier than when our kids want to break out the craft kit: we confess it’s one of our fave ways to spend time with the kiddos without a whole heap of fuss!
-And with Halloween on the horizon, we’re turning our minds to some skele-fun with these spooky arts and crafts ideas for kids…
+And with Halloween happening right now, we’re turning our minds to some skele-fun with these spooky arts and crafts ideas for kids…

 Halloween arts & crafts for kids

-Let’s get the party startled, folks, with these oh-so-cute mummy mason jars (pictured above) by It All Started With Paint!
+Let’s get the party startled, folks, with these oh-so-cute mummy mason jars by It All Started With Paint!

 Let’s face it, pumpkins here in Singapore are eye-wateringly expensive!
-So we’re loving this paper Jack O’Lantern alternative by Activities for Kids.
+So we’re loving this paper Jack O’Lantern alternative.
 Add LED lights for extra Halloween pizzazz!

-Gather your wee ghoul-friends and make these cute paper monster puppets from I Heart Crafty Things.
-It’s the perfect option for toddlers — easy peasy clean up and super kooky too!
+Gather your wee ghoul-friends and make these cute paper monster puppets.
+It’s the perfect option for toddlers — easy peasy cleanup and super kooky too!